Simple Tips on How to Clean Leather Effective

 Best to use white cloths or natural sponges.
 Using the wrong cleansers are especially damaging, dried out leather will crack and split and it’s loss durability.

 A good rule of thumb is to never wet the surface of your wallet.
-Rather, get the cleaning pad damp, not dripping, and clean the wallet quickly.
-When you’re finished, pat it dry with a clean cloth.
+Rather, get the cleaning pad damp, and clean the wallet quickly.
+When you’re finished, wipe dry with a clean cloth.
 Be sure to use distilled water instead of tap water.
 Tap water contains chlorine and other minerals that can damage leather.

 - – Distilled water